diku-dk/hpps-e2022-pub/README.md

 ## Exam date

-The exam is a take-home exam held in January.
+The exam is a take-home exam held from the 20th to the 25th of January.
 It has an estimated workload of 20 hours.
 It will involve practical programming and performance analysis of programs.

 ## Languages